jes/notes/softwareideas.md

 do any mental arithmetic to work out "OK, it's at Z=5, so I need to touch off at Z=5.1 to get it to be 0.1mm lower".

+How about this: it is basically vim but for CNC.
+So it's entirely keyboard-driven (but maybe with point-and-click available, and definitely with some sort of discoverability).

+If you type a "G" or and "M" it puts you into the MDI to let you type a command.
+Also the MDI only shows you things you actually input, unless you switch it to show the raw serial data, and even in that case your own inputs should be highlighted somehow.

+To change work offset you press the letter of the axis you want to change and then type the new number and hit enter.
+So for example, type "X0" to zero the X coordinate.
+This accepts arithmetic, with the existing value as an implied first value if none is given, so if you type "X/2" or "X+0.1", it sets X to X/2 or X+0.1 as you'd expect.
+Perhaps if you're typing an expression, it shows you both what you're typing and what the evaluation is.
+And of course we want the existing value to remain visible while you're typing.

+I would probably want the UI at each step to say what keys can be pressed and what they'll do.
+And maybe rarely-used commands would open up a submenu, like a mainframe TUI.

+I would want physical encoders to control feed override and jog speed but can tolerate keyboard jogging, as long as it's easy to change feed rate, continuous/incremental, and the incremental step size.

+The UI can be very basic.
+I could probably even tolerate the "3d view" being just a 2d view.
+I can't tolerate fuck-ups where the Grbl state is not accurately reflected in the UI, that part needs to be rock solid.
+And I can't tolerate it being slow or frustrating.
+I need it to always be very clear exactly what it's going to do, so when I go to run a program it should show me what lines it is about to send.
+It should show me distance-to-go on current line.

+I might want "canned cycles" for things like making circles and rectangles, and maybe tiling them at a given step size.
+In fact maybe I'd want it to be able to tile an entire G-code program.

 ## Debughackers

 It's like Protohackers except every problem is a program and a bug report, and you have to fix the bug